Here we explain the words used in mobile plans to help you

 confusing for customers.

-allowed to use the word 'cap' to mean a limit that prevents you
+to use the word 'cap' to mean a limit that prevents you from going

 But be careful!
 Remember that plans introduced before